- 2 Bedrooms

 - Condo

 Staying at Arcadian Dunes is like staying at South Carolina's biggest hidden secret.
 Guest can take advantage many amenities.
 Two swimming pools, hot tub, sauna, steam room, tennis courts, playgrounds, picnic and grilling areas and painless beach access.
 Walking distance to eateries, Apache Pier and on site restaurant Harry The Hats.
 Convenient to shopping, shows, and dinning.
 Minutes from Broadway at the Beach, Tanger Outlets and Barefoot Landing.
-Condo has a entirely equipped kitchen, multiple flat screen intelligent TV's, COMPLIMENTARY WIFI, washer and dryer, balcony front porch to savor having morning coffee.
-Beach is a short 5 min. walk and has a handsome paved entrance way with public bathrooms and showers.
+Condo has a completely equipped kitchen, multiple flat screen intelligent TV's, COMPLIMENTARY WIFI, washer and dryer, balcony front porch to appreciate having morning coffee.
+Beach is a short 5 min. walk and has a striking paved entrance way with public bathrooms and showers.

 About the Area